 Program Details 6 - 9

 HCL Jigsaw is a new pioneering program with an objective of building a culture of problem solving in the country starting at the school level.
-This is India's Premier Critical Reasoning Platform for students in Grades 6 to 9.
+This is India’s Biggest Problem-Solving Assessment Platform for students in Grades 6 to 9.

 - Raise awareness on the importance of 21st century skills;

 - Celebrate educators who strive hard to nurture these skills in young individuals.

 - Recognize and reward students who have the potential to be tomorrow's leading problem-solvers; and